-They are touted not only as arthritis pain relievers but also as treatments to prevent joint disease.
-Yet, a number of past studies have come to mixed conclusions — some small studies found that people felt better taking glucosamine and/or chondroitin, but at least as many have found no benefit.
-A 2010 analysis of multiple studies (called a meta-analysis) found that among more than 3,800 people with osteoarthritis of the knee or hip, treatment with glucosamine, chondroitin, or the combination was no better than placebo.
-The case for these supplements protecting joint health or preventing arthritis is similarly weak.
+Glucosamine and chondroitin, taken individually or in combination, are touted not only as relievers of joint pain but also as treatments to prevent joint disease.
+Yet a number of past studies have come to mixed conclusions; some small studies, most looking at osteoarthritis of the knee, found that people felt modestly better taking glucosamine and/or chondroitin, but at least as many have found no benefit.

-A new study of glucosamine and chondroitin enrolled 164 patients with knee pain due to osteoarthritis and gave half of them a combination of glucosamine and chondroitin; the other half received an identical placebo pill.
-The study was stopped early for an unusual reason — those taking the supplement actually reported worse symptoms than those taking a placebo.
+A 2016 study of glucosamine and chondroitin enrolled 164 patients with knee pain due to osteoarthritis and gave half of them a combination of glucosamine and chondroitin; the other half received an identical placebo pill.
+The study was stopped early for an unusual reason: those taking the supplement actually reported worse symptoms than those taking a placebo.
 This raises the possibility that taking glucosamine and chondroitin might make your joints feel worse than doing nothing.

-Does this spell the end of people taking glucosamine, chondroitin, or both?
-It’s unlikely.
-While the evidence of benefit is certainly not compelling, people who feel it is helping them may not care so much about individual studies.
+Did this study or subsequent research spell the end of people taking glucosamine, chondroitin, or both?
+Not at all!
+While the evidence of benefit is certainly not compelling, some studies have found that these supplements provide modest benefit, and people who feel it is helping them may not care so much about individual studies anyway.
 Even if a treatment is not effective on average, there may be folks who, for whatever reason, get real relief from it.
-And, even if the benefit is from the placebo effect, the benefit is real and that is hard to give up on.
-Finally, people are taking glucosamine and/or chondroitin for a number of reasons and conditions other than osteoarthritis of the knee — so this study may not apply to them.
+Finally, people are taking glucosamine and/or chondroitin for a number of reasons and conditions other than osteoarthritis of the hip or knee, so these studies may not apply to them.

 And what about the downsides?

 In general, glucosamine and chondroitin are thought to be safe.
 However, as with any medication, there are potential risks.
-In this latest trial, people taking the glucosamine-chondroitin combination reported diarrhea and abdominal pain more often than those taking the placebo did.
-Other reported side effects include
+In some clinical trials, people taking the glucosamine-chondroitin combination have reported

 - allergic reactions (especially if you have an allergy to shellfish).

-A small 2013 study found that taking glucosamine may increase the risk of glaucoma, a condition that can threaten vision if not treated.
-Chondroitin may act as a blood thinner, so it comes with a warning about potential bleeding.
-Another concern is drug interactions, a problem that can develop with any combination of medications; check with your doctor or pharmacist before taking glucosamine and/or chondroitin.
-Many doctors warn patients that the FDA does not regulate supplements such as glucosamine and chondroitin, so they may not contain the amounts stated on the label or there could be contaminants in them.
+Check with your doctor or pharmacist before taking glucosamine and/or chondroitin.
+Many doctors warn patients that the FDA does not regulate supplements such as glucosamine and chondroitin, so they may not contain the amounts stated on the label, or there could be contaminants in them.

 And, of course, there is cost to consider — health insurance usually doesn't cover these supplements.
-(I found a glucosamine-chondroitin supplement online for $17.50/month at a popular online supplement chain.)
+(I found several glucosamine-chondroitin supplements online for about $12/month at a popular online store).

 The bottom line

-For advocates of glucosamine and/or chondroitin, this recent study is only the latest bit of bad news.
-But this is not likely to be the last word.
-There are different types and doses available and they are taken for a number of different conditions.
-There may be certain situations in which they are particularly helpful.
+For advocates of glucosamine and/or chondroitin, studies finding no benefit or only slight improvement are unlikely to be the last word.
+There are different types and doses available, and they are taken for a number of different conditions (such as osteoarthritis of the hands or spine, for which there is even less supportive evidence).
+There could be certain situations in which they are particularly helpful.
 We'll need additional research to know what they are.